From the airport to the city centre French Polynesia

 Car rental agencies can be found on most of French Polynesia's tourist islands.
 Once again, rates are higher than in mainland France, but it's a real treat to explore these sublime landscapes on your own!
 Prices range from 6,000 XPF to 10,000 XPF per day minimum, with discounts for longer stays.
 The rates quoted are for unlimited mileage, but most rental companies also offer packages with daily rates and mileage.

-Apart from the cost of living on the islands, the other reason for these high rates is the obligation for rental companies to offer vehicles less than three years old.
+Apart from the cost of living on the islands, the other reason for these high rates is the requirement for rental companies to offer vehicles less than three years old.
 Here, you'll benefit from a vehicle that's almost new and always well-maintained.
 Insurance and assistance are included.
 On some islands, you'll also find fun-cars and Twizzys, with their pleasant open skies.

 If you're planning to visit Tahiti and Moorea, it's more convenient to rent a vehicle on each island than to keep the same one for the crossing - although it's not certain that your rental company will accept this.
 In the Marquesas, the driving is rather dangerous, so rentals are sometimes offered with a driver.